Drinking regularly, even at low levels, increases your risk of long-term health harm.

 Currently under development.
 If you would like to share your experience of taking action in this area, please contact us at Alcohol Healthwatch.
 We would love to hear from you and include your community action in ActionPoint.

-This section will guide you through the process of making an objection to the issue or renewal of an off-licence in your community.
+This section will guide you through the process of making an objection to a new or renewal application for an off-licence in your community.

 A licence must be obtained to sell alcohol

-Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local council.
+Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local licensing body.

 Licence applications must be publicly notified